Spindel/rust-python-cross-example/README.md

 The goal is to build a Python wheel that can be installed on an Debian buster armhf system with "pip install".

+If you wish to build cross compile your own Python+Rust code, this project and README should be a good starting point.

 ## Minimal Rust code example